JulianTrapp/Wasserstein-Generative-Adversarial-Network/README.md

 The aim of the following code is to train a neural network in order to be able to sample from the thermal equilibrium distribution of the Ising System using a Generative Adversarial Network (GAN).

-The full code can be found in the Jupyter Notebook "Exam_Code" while the folder "Ising_samples" contains the dataset.
+The full code can be found in the Jupyter Notebook "Exam_Code" while the folder "Ising_exam" contains the dataset.